 When purchasing flanges, you must consider the flange material in addition to physical measurements and bolt hole alignment.
-Flange material selection is determined by the metal’s chemical composition and physical properties, and you can look to a combination of standards to guide your decision.
+The chemical composition and physical properties are important in determining whether a material will be appropriate for a given application.
+You can look to a combination of standards to guide your decision.

-Pipes and flanges must be durable enough to withstand heat and pressure, vibrations, and corrosion, and must provide a sufficient seal.
-While the flange class helps determine bolt hole alignment, pressure and temperature rating, and dimensional standards, flange material specifications must also be considered:
+Pipes and flanges must be durable enough to withstand heat, pressure, vibrations, and corrosion, while still providing a leak proof seal.
+Flange class helps determine bolt hole alignment, pressure and temperature rating, and dimensional standards, however flange material specifications must also be considered based on your application:

 Choose the right flange material based on its intended use and the requirements specific to that application.
 Generally, your flange material will match your pipe material, but this is not always the case.
 Consider the strengths and weaknesses of each material when designing a piping system; the material should suit the application requirements or it may fail prematurely.